 My brother mentioned it would have been easier to take the toilet out altogether to install.

-I told him, that I am replacing the girls bath flooring as well and I should expect him at my home to help.
+I told him, that I am replacing the girls’ bath flooring as well and I should expect him at my home to help next week.

-Because if we had trouble putting the vinyl around the toilet, I am gonna say we are gonna have even more trouble taking said toilet out.
+Because if we had trouble putting the vinyl around the toilet, I am going to say we are gonna have even more trouble taking said toilet out.

 Isn’t that the theory of relativity anyway?